olcf/olcf-user-docs/data/transferring.rst

   		* v is for verbose mode\
   		* z is for compressed mode\

-	If any file exists already, then only it's difference will be sent

 	* Sync a folder from OLCF to a local folder